krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 Each page is tiled with Widget cards, one per entity each with four quadrants for touch interactions.
 Information and touch interactions adapt to the type of entity they are displaying.
 * **🔹 Main Pages:** The 'Main' content pages are filled completely with Widget cards (as shown in the example images below).
 Navigation is by swipe gestures that cycles forwards and backwards through the main pages.
 * **🔹 Popup Pages:** Some actions bring up 'popup' pages that provided added controls and information.
 These are distinguished by a title bar at the top, and a back arrow in the top left corner for navigating back to the 'Main' page you came from.
-* **Widget Cards:** Each card has an icon (with circular background), then three rows of text: the 'title' at the top, a row of short 'alternate' text, and the main 'info' text along the width of the card at the bottom.
+* **🔹Widget Cards:** Each card has an icon (with circular background), then three rows of text: the 'title' at the top, a row of short 'alternate' text, and the main 'info' text along the width of the card at the bottom.
 * **🔹 Icons:** Icons and their coloring conventions [follow the detailed set of Minimilist Design UI standards for this project](/UI_Design/Minimalist/): cards with white/grey icons typically only provide information and will not trigger any actions when touched, whereas colored icons indicate that long and short presses in the four quadrants of the card will trigger a range of actions (as detailed below).
 A grey circle behind the icon indicates that the entity is in an off/inactive state, while a colored background highlights when entities are in an on/active/alert state.
 The available icon pairs, currated and precompiled to these conventions, are indexed below.